What Is Hepatitis A?

-- Anyone who has already had hepatitis A
+- People who have already had hepatitis A

-- Anyone who has previously had a severe allergic reaction to the hepatitis A vaccine
+- People who have had a severe allergic reaction to the hepatitis A vaccine or its parts

-- Wash your hands with soap and water, especially after using the restroom or changing a diaper.
+- Wash your hands with soap and water, especially after using the restroom, changing a diaper, and before handling food.